Yasmani Grandal Player Props: White Sox vs. Guardians

-Yasmani Grandal -- with a slugging percentage of .444 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox versus the Cleveland Guardians, with Xzavion Curry on the hill, on July 28 at 7:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .444 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the Cleveland Guardians, with Logan Allen on the hill, on July 29 at 7:10 PM ET.

 Yasmani Grandal Game Info & Props vs. the Guardians